|

 later became known on internet as the "Beakman Motor."
 Wouldn't it be

-cool if kids could also make an electric generator that simple?
+cool if kids could also make an electric generator just as simple?

-But it should be possible with parts from a Radio Shack store, since Radio
+But it needs be done using parts from a Radio Shack store, since

 electromagnet wire.
 After a few hours of experimenting I fould that I